Master of Physiotherapy (M7C)

 Help people lead healthy and functional lives as a practicing physiotherapist.

+Through problem-based and practical learning experiences, you will be introduced to a range of health care settings that have widespread community health impact.
 You will participate in community-based projects and authentic experiential learning activities that develop and apply lean and system thinking skills, preparing you to respond to complex health care problems.
-These are distinctive areas of professional development that will build your capacity for work readiness, ensuring client-centred, quality and safe health care across diverse service delivery settings experienced in regional, rural and metropolitan landscapes.
+These will build your capacity for work readiness, ensuring client-centred, quality and safe health care across diverse service delivery settings experienced in regional, rural and metropolitan landscapes.

 It is a full- time course that runs over four semesters, with 50 credit points (4 units) each semester.
 Alternative pathways can be discussed with the Course Coordinator.
 The Master of Physiotherapy has it’s ‘home base’ in Launceston but, where possible, it is place-based, so that you can complete elements of study from wherever you reside in Tasmania.

 Block placements will occur across Tasmania, and travel to participate in these activities may be required over the duration of the course.
-Please note this mean you are unable to undertake the course from interstate.
+Please note this means you are unable to undertake the course from interstate.

 You will also be expected to complete formal manual handling training and first aid certification prior to commencing their PEP placements.